ShpendKe/ShpendKe/blog/2025-12-08-deploy-multiple-tenants/index.md

 ## Conclusion

 Deploying to multiple Entra ID tenants doesn't have to be complicated.
-By leveraging multitenant app registrations, you can:
+By leveraging multi-tenant app registrations, you can:

 - Maintain a single app registration in your primary tenant
 - Deploy to as many target tenants as needed